 - Investigate the concept of Zero Waste – the promoting of ‘reduce, reuse and repair’ – over and above recycling.

-- Parishes promote host repair cafes or skills-share workshops where people learn skills of repairing items for reuse instead of replacing them
+- Parishes promote host repair cafes or skills-share workshops where people learn skills of repairing items for reuse instead of replacing them.

-- Supporting second-hand sales
+- Supporting second-hand sales.

-- Setting policies on waste reduction and recycling for groups using premises
+- Setting policies on waste reduction and recycling for groups using premises.

 - Reduce water use.

-Actions for individuals to consider:
+Actions for groups and individuals to consider:

 - Reduce, Reuse, Recycle at home, school or work.